crelies/FireTVKit/README.md

 ## Requirements

 1. Currently there is only a reactive implementation.
 That's why you need `RxSwift`.
-2. At the moment the `AmazonFling-SDK` doesn't support bitcode.
-So you need to disable it.
-3. Deployment target of your App is >= iOS 9.0 .
+2. Deployment target of your App is >= iOS 9.0 .

 ## Installation